THE COAST CENTRAL DIFFERENCE

 2017: Awarded Eureka Chamber of Commerce’s “Business of the Year”.

-2018: Opened new full service office in Eureka at 4th and F streets, moving and expanding Member Services and moving Member Business Services and Financial and Retirement Planning teams.
+2018: Opened new full service office in Eureka at 4th and F streets, moving Member Services from 4th and J and moving Member Business Services and Financial and Retirement Planning teams.

 Board of Directors

 Coast Central is led by an unpaid, volunteer Board of Directors, composed of nine member-owners of the credit union.
-Their experience and leadership abilities help to guide us and keep us strong.
+Additionally, we have a volunteer Supervisory Committee.
+All 12 individuals’ experience and leadership abilities provide oversight that helps guide Senior Management and keep the organization strong.